Hungarian Chimney Cake Recipe (Kürtőskalács)

 What is Chimney Cake?

-Chimney Cake is a Hungarian Pastry and originally was created by the Székelys, the Hungarian population from Transylvania.
+Chimney Cake is a Hungarian Pastry and was originally created by the Székelys, the Hungarian population from Transylvania.
 It is a sweet caramelized spit cake that has a spiral form.
-The dough is applied on a spit which is slowly rotated over an open fire.
-Most commonly they use charcoal for the fire.
+The dough is applied on a spit, which is slowly rotated over an open fire.
+Most commonly, they use charcoal for the fire.

 It has so many different toppings, but the most common ones are sugar, ground walnuts, shredded coconut, and cinnamon.

-Other countries like to add their own version of toppings, which include such as sprinkles, cocoa powder, almond flakes, etc. In some spots, they like to make chimney cakes shaped like chimney cones.
+Other countries like to add their own version of toppings, which include sprinkles, cocoa powder, almond flakes, etc. In some spots, they like to make chimney cakes shaped like chimney cones.
 So they can be used as a cone for ice creams, pastry creams, chocolate, and so many things.

 Necessary Equipment